-The yoga that we practice is simple, humanized and based on a meditative tendency according to the principles that gave rise to it in ancient India.
-Among its various action goals, the most basic is to strengthen the following four faculties of the mind (called bhavas) through simple postures and breathing exercises:
+Ancient yoga is simple, poetic and based on a meditative trend according to the principles that gave rise to it in classical India.
+Its most basic objective is to strengthen the following four faculties of the mind (called bhavas) through yogic postures and breathing exercises:

 II.
 Detachment (vairagya bhava)

 Similarly, in approaching life in a holistic way, ancient yoga defines the following four fundamental pillars and their respective daily practices for achieving integral health: